No products in the cart.

 Real Estate Agents – they always need gifts for their new home buying customers!

-Organizations – volunteer to help with one of their functions (car wash, event) and in turn they can let you setup a table to advertise your fundraiser.
+Organizations – volunteer to help with one of their functions (car wash, event) and in turn they may let you set up a table to advertise your fundraiser.

-Farmers Market – Seems daunting, but a table at a farmers market with give you lots of foot traffic and you can get your name out there!
+Farmer’s Market – Seems daunting, but a table at a farmer’s market can give you lots of foot traffic and help you get your name out there!
 You may even pick up some local endorsements too.